Skip to content

 Bottleneck Detection

-After all stages complete, the system identifies the stage with the lowest throughput as the pipeline bottleneck.
-Recommendations are then generated targeting the bottleneck:
+After all stages complete, the system identifies the stage with the lowest throughput as the pipeline bottleneck and generates tuning recommendations.
+The auto-tuner suggests parameter adjustments targeting the specific bottleneck stage, such as increasing worker counts, adjusting batch sizes, or modifying rate limits.

 Benchmark API Endpoints